What Is The Number One Cause Of Truck Accidents?

 Rollover Accidents

 Heavy-duty vehicles like trucks and buses have a higher center of gravity than regular cars.
 This means they’re more likely to fall over when there are sharp turns or strong winds.
 Overloading these vehicles makes them even more unstable, raising the risk of tipping over.
-When a truck starts to lose balance, drivers may also instinctively overcorrect, worsening the situation and possibly leading to a rollover accident.
+When a truck starts to lose balance, drivers may also instinctively overcorrect, worsening the situation and possibly resulting in a rollover accident.

 Jackknife Accidents

 A jackknife accident occurs when the trailer swings outward and makes a sharp angle with the cab, resembling a jackknife.
-Most of the time, these semi-truck crashes happen when drivers stop too quickly or the roads are wet and slippery.
+Most of the time, these semi-truck crashes happen when drivers stop too quickly or when the roads are wet and slippery.
 These conditions make it challenging for the driver to maintain control of the big rig and prevent the trailer from swinging dangerously.

 T-Bone Accidents